ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Written by Artur Stepaniuk and Max Husar</blockquote>

-<h3>3.
-12 iOS 18 Settings You Should Change Right NOW for a Superior Experience - <a href="https://medium.com/macoclock/12-ios-18-settings-you-should-change-right-now-for-a-superior-experience-1994d847fcce" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. iOS 18.2 Released — 25+ Amazing New Features You NEED To Try Now! - <a href="https://medium.com/macoclock/ios-18-2-released-25-amazing-new-features-you-need-to-try-now-edd799bf22d5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mac O’Clock`**

-<blockquote>Stop using your iPhone in Beginner Mode</blockquote>
+<blockquote>Generate AI images & emojis “offline” with Apple Intelligence!</blockquote>

-<h3>4. iOS to AI Engineer: Your Roadmap - <a href="https://medium.com/@shobhakartiwari/ios-to-ai-engineer-roadmap-00e5ed8c4084" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Deploy Flutter iOS App to Apple TestFlight Using GitHub Actions and Command Line - <a href="https://medium.com/@calvin.qut/deploy-flutter-ios-app-to-apple-testflight-using-github-actions-and-command-line-1824dbe754e3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhakar Tiwari`**
+✍️ **posted by `Calvin Ren`**

-<blockquote>In recent years, Artificial Intelligence (AI) has emerged as one of the most sought-after fields, transforming industries and creating…</blockquote>
+<blockquote>In this guide, I will walk you through the process of setting up a build environment to deploy a Flutter iOS application to Apple…</blockquote>

 <h3>5.
 How to Overcome a Sync Nightmare: A Developer’s Story - <a href="https://medium.com/code-like-a-girl/how-to-overcome-a-sync-nightmare-a-developers-story-3d0b26e64779" target="_blank" rel="noopener noreferrer">link</a></h3>